AWS Coronavirus Update

 Welder Qualification Continuity Requirements within AWS Standards

-In light of the COVID-19 pandemic, the American Welding Society is in the process of seeking to issue an addendum to the Welder Qualification Continuity Requirements within AWS Standards.
+In light of the COVID-19 pandemic, the American Welding Society has issued an addendum to the Welder Qualification Continuity Requirements within AWS Standards.
 Click “Learn More” to read the entire announcement.

 As states have elected to close schools and have mandated a transition to virtual classes, welding educators face a significant and unique challenge.
 How can they train their students from a distance?
 AWS has compiled a list of resources to help educators continue to offer quality materials to their students.